 before immigrants imposed their stamp on this African people. «

-The language mix of ancient Egypt reveals the enormous influence of a foreign civilization, which is clearly the consequence of colonization, of any colonization in the world.
-It is a compound of the Indo-European language of the invaders and the African primeval language.
-It is what sociolinguistics call a ›hybrid language-form‹, similar to the Creole or Pidgin.
-Until today Egyptian Arabic belongs to the ›Afro-Asian‹ languages.
-As the name suggests it is a mixture of African and Asian respectively Indo-European language components (like Arabic und Hebrew too).
+Breasted writes, that this immigrants‘ stamp was that of the »Great White Race«.
+In 1927, linguist Alan Gardiner was already familiar with the intermixture of the African speaking people and the immigrants.
+(Gardiner 1927/1988, p.3) Afro-Asian and Semitic are the languages of all those mixed peoples, the so-called ›Semites‹, in the Near and Middle East which were once conquered by warlike Indo-Europeans.
+The language mix of ancient Egypt reveals the enormous influence of a foreign civilization, which is clearly the consequence of colonization.
+This mix is a compound of the Indo-European language of the invaders and the African primeval language.
+It is what sociolinguistics call a ›hybrid language-form‹, similar to Creole or Pidgin.
+Egyptian Arabic belongs today to the ›Afro-Asian‹ languages.
+As the name suggests, it is a mixture of African and Asian, respectively, Indo-European language components, like Arabic und Hebrew too.
 As history shows, the imposed language of conquerors is catastrophic for the culture of an indigenous people and the preservation of its cultural assets.
-To deprive a people of their language by banning the use of language is the usual practice of conquerors, occupiers and colonialists and has the purpose of destroying the identity and authenticity of the conquered.
+To deprive a people of their language by banning the use of it, is the usual practice of conquerors, occupiers and colonialists and has the purpose of destroying the identity and authenticity of the conquered.

 Neolithic Egypt was not a Society of Uncivilized Barbarians

-Egypt’s trade with the whole then known world flourished already in prehistoric times.
-In the Badari period (about 5000–3500) one of the richest trade routes of the ancient world which included an extensive trade network over thousands of kilometers noted the archaeologists Brunton and Caton-Thompson (1928).
+Egypt’s trade with the whole, then known world, flourished already in prehistoric times.
+In the Badari period (about 5000–3500) one of the richest trade routes of the ancient world which included an extensive trade network over thousands of kilometers was noted by the archaeologists Brunton and Caton-Thompson (1928).
 It ranged from today’s Europe to the Caucasus, from the Central Asian oasis cities of the Karakum desert, the later Silk Road to Iran, via Afghanistan to the Indus Valley and to India and China.
 The maritime merchants sailed the Mediterranean and the Red Sea, the Persian Gulf, the Indian Ocean to Southeast Africa.

 Due to the demotic doctrine of creation, they were vegetarians. »Only vegetarian food is assigned to human being« (Brunner LÄ, I, p.
-304); »there is no talk of land animals as food« (LÄ, I, p.
-310).
-But later texts, e.g. the hymn in the doctrine of Merikare (c.
+304); »there is no talk of land animals as food. « (LÄ, I, p.
+310) But later texts, e.g. the hymn in the doctrine of Merikare (c.
 2050) »praises the Creator because he created animals as human food« (ibid.).
 Religious researcher Walter Beltz argues that the idea of carnal food is the result of the conquest of the Nile valley by nomadic people who lived from cattle breeding and hunting (1982, p.
 70).

 »Older Egyptologists, who were less familiar with social anthropology,

 usually interpreted the history from a patriarchal point of view.
+The distortions that

-theory are probably nowhere clearer than in
+led to the assumptions of the patriarchal theory are probably nowhere clearer than in

-The numerous misinterpretations are obvious. «
+Egyptology.
+The numerous misinterpretations are obvious. « (Robert Briffault)

 Matriarchy in Prehistoric Egypt cannot be denied